Pylons/pyramid/docs/narr/urldispatch.rst

 default :term:`root factory`.
 You can override this behavior by passing in a ``factory`` argument to the ZCML directive for a particular route.
-The ``factory`` should be a callable that accepts a WSGI environment and returns an instance of a class that will be the context used by the view.
+The ``factory`` should be a callable that accepts a :term:`request` and returns an instance of a class that will be the context used by the view.

 An example of using a route with a factory: